microbialman/CaretSnakemake/README.md

 ## Input

-The pipeline requires and input file that contains both the predictor and classifier variable for all data (both testing and training).
-Rows should be samples and columns variables.
+The pipeline input is a tab-delimited text file with a table containing both the predictor and classifier variables for all data (both testing and training).
+Rows should be samples and columns should be variables, the first line is taken as the column headers.
-A copy of the default configuration file (config/default.yml) must then be generated that specifies all the details for the run such as the column containing the classes and columns to be ignored, the metric to optimise in training and the partitions for test and training and for cross validation, as well as additional parameter that are passed to [caret](https://github.com/topepo/caret).
+A copy of the default configuration file (config/default.yml) must also be generated that specifies all the details for the run, such as the column containing the classes and columns to be ignored, the metric to optimise in training and the partitions for test and training and for cross validation, as well as additional parameters that are passed to [caret](https://github.com/topepo/caret).

 ## Running